aws-ia/cloudformation-pagerduty-resource-providers/PagerDuty-Services-Service/docs/README.md

 #### Status

-A string that represent the current state of the Service.
+A string that represent the current state of the Service, allowed values are: active, warning, critical, maintenance, disabled.

 _Required_: No